Connect to a Linux instance using EC2 Instance Connect - Amazon Elastic Compute Cloud

 To connect to an instance using the instance ID

-If you only know the instance ID, and want to let EC2 Instance Connect determine the connection type to use when connecting to your instance, use the ec2-instance-connect CLI command and specify the ssh parameter and the instance ID.
+If you only know the instance ID, and want to let EC2 Instance Connect determine the connection type to use when connecting to your instance, use the ec2-instance-connect CLI and specify the ssh command and the instance ID.

 aws ec2-instance-connect ssh --instance-id i-1234567890example